Based on her educational and employment background, as well as basic life experiences and interests, Rebecca focuses her writing on the following:

 As a freelance writer, Rebecca has written for many attorneys in a variety of states including practice area pages, blogs, case summaries, analysis of legal opinions, summaries of court opinions and other individualized topics in all areas of law.

-For more than four years, Rebecca has been writing on a variety of educational topics for educators and support organizations and sellers of educational materials.
+For more than eight years, Rebecca has been writing on a variety of educational topics for educators and support organizations and sellers of educational materials.
 Her experience as both an elementary and middle school teacher gives her a unique perspective on the best writing approach that appeals to teachers.
 After passing a rigorous test, she was hired by a prominent testing company to grade middle school and high school essays in response to standardized tests given across the nation.
 In the legal field, she was chosen by a legal analysis author and professor to be his assistant in helping incoming law students learn how to excel in their legal writing.

 Rebecca has a background in medical writing and as a freelance writer with a B.S. degree in nursing, she has written on a variety of topics for physicians and other health services entities.
 She worked a number of years as a Certified Public Health Nurse where she wrote instructional pamphlets for patients.
 She was on the Board of Directors of a small community hospital where she often presented written reports on various topics.